camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 immediately invoke their related Listeners, after which the remaining Task Listeners will be processed.
 However, it should be noted that the chain of events triggered inside the Task Listener, by the invocation of the `TaskService` method, will be in the previously described order.
+1. By throwing a BPMN Error event inside a Task Listener (ex. a **complete** event Task Listener).
+This would cancel the Task and cause a **delete** event to be fired.

 Under the above-mentioned conditions, users should be careful not to accidentally create a Task event loop.